Home » Testing and Assessment » Assessment Of, For and As Learning: The Main Differences & Principles

 • Asks students to synthesize information and use critical-thinking skills.

-• Measures not just what students remember but how they think.
+• Measures not just what students remember but also how they think.

 • Helps students understand where they are academically.